Final report for LNC21-459

 5) to work with Purdue University (1862 Land-Grant Institution) and regional queen breeders to select mite biters, and

-6) to train minority students on pollinator health and agricultural research.
-We work with beekeepers and queen breeders from eight different states (OH, IN, IL, MI, WI, WV, KY, and PA.) for queen breeding efforts.
+6) to train students on pollinator health and agricultural research.
+We work with beekeepers and queen breeders from across the north central region (OH, IN, IL, WV, KY, and PA) on queen breeding efforts.

 CSU agricultural and natural resources extension supports farmers in using feral bees with high grooming & mite biting behavior.
 This research and education program provided by an HBCU and 1890 Land-Grant Institution will improve the genetic diversity of honeybees significantly for the North Central Region.
 By using local resources of feral colonies, we aim to improve environmental quality by reducing the risks of new pathogens and parasites from importing honey bee colonies to Ohio.